 O2 Sensor Information

-The FDNY Code requires that O2 Oxygen Sensors be installed in areas where more than 60 gallons of cryogenics are stored, in use, or dispensed.
-In areas where more than 60 gallons are identified, EH&S asks that labs assess the way cryogenics are managed to minimize the purchase of required O2 sensor installations.
+The FDNY Code requires that Oxygen (O2) Sensors be installed in areas where more than 60 gallons (~222 Liters) of cryogenics are stored, used, or dispensed.
+In areas where more than 60 gallons are identified, EH&S asks that labs assess how their cryogenics are managed with a focus on minimizing the volume held in storage prior to determining the need for an O2 sensor installation.

 The following are suggested: